karinaaltheaabad/auditph/README.md

 # auditph

-Developing a website for AuditPH, a major firm in the Philippines.
+Developing a website for AuditPH

 A freelance project that aims to improve technical skills and communication skills within the industry.